-The Access IBM[®] program, on your desktop, provides a link to more information about your computer.
+The Lenovo Care program, on your desktop, provides a link to more information about your computer.

-If you have Internet access, the most up-to-date manuals for your computer are available from the World Wide Web.
+If you have Internet access, the most up-to-date information for your computer is available from the World Wide Web.

 You can find the following information: